 If you are not experiencing any aortic stenosis symptoms, or have only mild symptoms, you may only require medical treatment and regular monitoring by your physician.
 If you are interested in learning more about our research trial for low-risk patients, please contact our research team at (713) 500-8828.

+Researchers and clinicians at the Heart & Vascular Institute bring groundbreaking discoveries from the laboratory to the bedside.
 The Institute is known for its solid track record of innovation, outstanding outcomes and exceptional patient care.
 Memorial Hermann Heart & Vascular Institute is consistently ranked by national quality benchmarking organizations as a leader in clinical quality and patient safety.

 Across Memorial Hermann, affiliated heart and vascular physicians treated nearly 200,000 heart and vascular patients last year alone.
 Our medical expertise extends from lifesaving heart attack treatments to heart rhythm disorders, treatment for advanced heart failure and complex surgeries, including the most complex vascular and heart surgeries.
-New minimally invasive procedures, such as TAVR, allow for life-saving interventions for people too ill for traditional open heart surgical procedures.
+New minimally invasive procedures, such as TAVR, allow for life-saving interventions for people too ill for traditional open-heart surgical procedures.

 If you have questions regarding the Memorial Hermann Heart & Vascular Institute, our cardiologists, or treatment facilities, please use our contact form below or call (713) 222-2273 for more information.